SteelCompendium/compendium/docs/Classes/Fury/Stormwight Kits/Kit Features/Primordial Storm.md

 # Primordial Storm

-Each stormwight is associated with a primordial storm that refers to a specific damage type used by certain stormwight abilities.
+Each stormwight is associated with a primordial storm, which channels a specific damage type used by some of your abilities.